… or maybe this Amiga 2000 wasn’t that extreme after all

 STL files ready for 3D printing are available to download HERE

-I’ve also 3D printed a 5.25″ panel (to spare original) and made holes in it for CF card and crappy power button (PART 2 😉 but I’ve lost pics of it somehow.
+I’ve also 3D printed a 5.25″ panel (to spare the original) and made holes in it for the CF card and crappy power button (PART 2 😉 but I’ve lost pics of it somehow.

 I am rather pleased with the results, however, I am aware that some things have to be corrected.
 In PART 2 I will describe upgrades to already done upgrades and more upgrades 😀 Plus tweaks that I’ve made over last year.

 For now, pic of marvelous Amiga 2000 that works on my bench in 2021 🙂